om1chael/Week-11-K8/README.md

         ports:
          - containerPort: 27017

+        volumeMounts:
+          - mountPath: /data/db
+            name: storage

+      volumes:
+        - name: storage
+          persistentVolumeClaim:
+            claimName: mypvc

 ```
 `kubectl create -f DB-Deploy.yml`

 ### DB-service.yml
-This allows the service to forward data to this container as well as maintain its ip if it does down.
+- This allows the service to forward data to this container as well as maintain its ip if it does down.

 ```
 apiVersion: v1